This recipe is a paid collaboration with Natures Charm, all views are my own.

 - Vegan butter: There are many brands of vegan-friendly butter available these days, it’s important to note that this recipe calls for stick butter, not the spreadable kind from a tub, I use flora unsalted plant butter.

-- Icing sugar: Or powdered sugar, is used to sweeten the chocolate frosting.
+- Powdered sugar: is used to sweeten the chocolate frosting.

 How to make this recipe (with step-by-step images)